guihori/IntroToCompFinalProject/README.md

-How to find time for two distinct particles to hit each other.
+Explanation on how to find time for two distinct particles to hit each other.
 Each particle has properties: x and y position, speed, andgle(degrees), and radius

 currentparticle1:	x1(Known)	y1(Known)	s1(Known)	a1(Known)	r1(Known)
 currentparticle2:	x2(Known)	y2(Known)	s2(Known)	a2(Known)	r2(Known)